-- We did run a survey this year to gather suggestions from the campus population at large on what we can do to improve the library.
-We hope you'll continue to let us know what you think about the library, what you need from us, and what materials we should order for the collection.
+- We hope you'll continue to let us know what you think about the library, what you need from us, and what materials we should order for the collection.

 Taking these numbers and guesstimating a total Middletown community of 2500 students, faculty and staff members (and including community patrons), here's what can be said about the average person on campus.
 She:

-- checks four items out from the library in a year (reserves and local/MU/OhioLINK collection items)
+- checks three items out from the library in a year (reserves and local/MU/OhioLINK collection items)

 - accesses the library web site seven times per year.